 The law is less concerned with regulations for protecting the safety and health of employees than with the organization of operational cooperation in occupational safety.
 In § 1 ASiG, prevention in occupational health and safety is formulated as a guiding principle:

-"Following this law, the employer must appoint company physicians and occupational safety specialists.
+“Following this law, the employer must appoint company doctors and occupational safety specialists.
 These shall support him in occupational safety and accident prevention.
 This is intended to ensure that:

 The specific requirements for occupational medical and safety care are regulated in the Accident Prevention Regulation (UVV) of the German Social Accident Insurance (DGUV Regulation 2).
 An autonomous right of the accident insurance institutions.